GNOME/pango/docs/pango_markup.md

 The solution is to include the text attributes in the string to be translated.
 Pango provides this feature with a small markup language.
-You can parse a marked-up string into the string text plus a [struct@Pango.AttrList] using either of [func@parse_markup] or [func@markup_parser_new].
+You can parse a marked-up string into the string text plus a [struct@Pango2.AttrList] using either of [func@parse_markup] or [func@markup_parser_new].

 A simple example of a marked-up string might be: